 Demurrage will not apply if charges are levied for onsite work by the driver and charged by time on-site.

 6.8 All AssetCare Bronze, Silver and Gold collections are performed as multi point uplifts using transport hubs unless otherwise agreed.
-The default data sanitisation method is be CESG approved Blancco software if physical destruction is not requested.
+The default data sanitisation method for magnetic hard drives is CPA approved Blancco software if physical destruction is not requested.
+Blancco software is also the default data destruction method for SSD drives, mobile phones and tablet devices.
+Routers and network switches undergo a factory reset whilst backup data tapes are incinerated.

 7.1 If any condition or any part of any condition is held by any court or competent authority to be void or unenforceable, in whole or in part, these Terms and Conditions will continue to be valid as to all other provisions and the remainder of the provision.